What is Diazepam?

 Saliva – Saliva test can detect Diazepam for 7 to 9 days after the last dose

-Urine – The most common drug detection test can find Diazepam for several weeks after the previous dose.
+Urine – The most common drug detection test can find it for several weeks after the previous dose.

 Hair – Hair follicle tests can detect Diazepam for at least 90 days after your last dose.